paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-032-manufacturers-excise-taxes.md

 <a id="section-4182"></a>
 ## § 4182.
 Exemptions
 **(a) Machine guns and short barrelled firearms** The tax imposed by section 4181 shall not apply to any firearm on which the tax provided by section 5811 has been paid.
+For purposes of the preceding sentence, any firearm described in section 5811(a)(2) shall be deemed to be a firearm on which the tax provided by section 5811 has been paid.

 **(b) Sales to defense department** No firearms, pistols, revolvers, shells, and cartridges purchased with funds appropriated for the military department shall be subject to any tax imposed on the sale or transfer of such articles.